 What is the historical context of Edward Moran's painting "The Sea"?

-"The Sea" was created during the late 19th century, a period marked by a growing interest in maritime themes within American art.
-This era saw an increase in the popularity of seascapes as artists sought to capture the beauty and power of the ocean.
+"The Sea" was created in the late 19th century, a period marked by the rise of maritime exploration and the romanticization of the ocean in art.
+Moran, influenced by the Hudson River School, sought to capture the sublime beauty and power of nature, reflecting the era's fascination with seascapes.

 What artistic techniques did Edward Moran employ in "The Sea"?

-How does "The Sea" reflect the artistic trends of its time?
+How does "The Sea" reflect the Romantic movement in art?

-What influences can be seen in Moran's style in "The Sea"?
+What symbolism can be found in "The Sea"?

-What is the significance of the color palette used in "The Sea"?
+What is the significance of color in "The Sea"?